Top-Rated Speakers Bureau and Entertainment Booking Agency for Corporate Meetings and Business Events. Book an AAE Speaker Today.

 FAQs

-Speaking fees for JP Pawliw-Fry, or any other keynote speakers and celebrities, are determined based on a number of factors and may change without notice.
-The amount that JP Pawliw-Fry charges to speak often varies according to the circumstances, including their schedule, market conditions, length of presentation, and the location of the event.
-The speaker fees listed on this website are intended to serve as a guideline only.
-In some cases, the actual quote may be above or below the stated range.
-For the most current fee to hire JP Pawliw-Fry, please fill out the booking request form or call our office at 1.800.698.2536 to speak with an experienced booking agent.
+Speaking fees for JP Pawliw-Fry, or any other speakers and celebrities, are determined based on a number of factors and may change without notice.
+The estimated fees to book JP Pawliw-Fry are $30,000 - $50,000 for live events and $20,000 - $30,000 for virtual events.
+For the most current speaking fee to hire JP Pawliw-Fry, click the Check Availability button above and complete the form on this page, or call our office at 1.800.698.2536 to speak directly with an experienced booking agent.

-All American Entertainment has successfully secured celebrity talent like JP Pawliw-Fry for clients worldwide for more than 15 years.
-As a full-service talent booking agency, we have access to virtually any speaker or celebrity in the world.
+AAE Speakers Bureau has successfully booked keynote speakers like JP Pawliw-Fry for clients worldwide since 2002.
+As a full-service speaker booking agency, we have access to virtually any speaker or celebrity in the world.
 Our agents are happy and able to submit an offer to the speaker or celebrity of your choice, letting you benefit from our reputation and long-standing relationships in the industry.
-Fill out the booking request form or call our office at 1.800.698.2536, and one of our agents will assist you to book JP Pawliw-Fry for your next private or corporate function.
+Please click the Check Availability button above and complete the form on this page including the details of your event, or call our office at 1.800.698.2536, and one of our agents will assist you to book JP Pawliw-Fry for your next private or corporate function.

 Check Availability